About Us

 AFSB Team

-Ken Feierstein Designs, develops, and manages the AFSB website and manages access to the AFSB online databases.
+Ken Feierstein Designs, develops, and manages the AFSB website and online systems.

-If you have suggestions, please feel free to share them with us by completing a Contact Us Form or call Wendy at 904-746-1740.
-In the meantime, we'll keep working to produce the very best Art Fair SourceBooks ever.
+If you have suggestions, we'd love to hear them.
+Reach out through our Contact Us form or call us at 904-746-1740.
+In the meantime, we'll keep working to make the Art Fair SourceBook the best resource it can be.

 Best wishes and see you out there,